VEGOILS-Palm rebounds on low Indonesia stockpiles

-JAKARTA, April 17 (Reuters) - Malaysian palm oil futures rebounded on Monday, underpinned by data showing a sharp drop in Indonesia's February inventories, and a weaker Malaysian ringgit.
+JAKARTA, April 17 (Reuters) - Malaysian palm oil futures recovered on Monday, on the back of a sharp drop in Indonesia's February inventories, and a weaker Malaysian ringgit.

 Indonesia, the world's top palm oil producer, had stocks of 2.64 million tonnes at the end of February, down 14.84% from a month earlier.